oreqizer/oreqizer/content/the-math-of-fitness/index.md

 biggest impact on fitness for most people.

-This phase is ideal for fat loss because all the endurance work burns lots of calories. :train: Even if you want to shred, keep calories sufficiently high to only be in a reasonable deficit!
+This phase is ideal for fat loss because all the endurance work burns lots of calories.
+Even if you want to shred, keep calories sufficiently high to only be in a reasonable deficit!

 # Conclusion

-_TODO_ sum it the fuck up
+Phew, that was a lot! :smile: We went through a proper definition of fitness and its mathematical representation.
+The concept and importance of _fitness buffering_ was introduced, together with implications of maximizing fitness.
+Finally, we laid down a high-level framework of building a personal _training plan for a better life_, together with _optimal recovery_.

+Remember — **you only have one life**.
+Science is very clear in how to make it optimal, both _here and now_, and in _years down the road_. **Maximize your fitness**.
+Get your loved ones involved. :heart: Be strong, grow muscle, build your engine, learn skills.
+The process is brutal, hard, but fun, and _extremely rewarding_! :muscle:

+Stay strong, friends. :wave:

 [^1]:
     [Three Dimensional Definition of Fitness and Health](https://www.youtube.com/watch?v=Rl6ANK8CN5w)